Pseudorabies (Aujeszky’s disease or mad itch) is an acute and highly fatal viral disease caused by a herpes virus (Su-HV1).

 The name pseudorabies is due to the similarities between the “furious” form of rabies.
 The virus affects the nervous system and is typically acquired by ingestion of infected prey such as rats or uncooked pork.
 Cat to cat transmission doesn’t seem to be a problem.

 The incubation period of pseudorabies is 3-6 days.
 Infection occurs after ingestion of the virus, entering the nerve fibres.
 The virus is almost always fatal in cats with death occurring within two days.

 There are several modes of transmission which can occur with pseudorabies:

-Eating prey (rats, mice) who have the disease.
+- Eating prey such as rodents who have the disease.

-Symptoms of pseudorabies can initially suggest the cat has been infected with the rabies virus.
-However, pseudorabies runs a much shorter course with symptoms developing within hours of exposure and death occurring within 48 hours after the onset of clinical signs.
+Symptoms of pseudorabies can initially suggest the cat has been infected with the rabies virus, however, pseudorabies runs a much shorter course.

 Intense itching of the head and neck, which leads to self-mutilation as well as hypersalivation (excessive drooling) are the two most common symptoms of pseudorabies.
 Other symptoms may include:

-If your cat does recover (and this is rare), diagnosis can be made by measuring antibodies to the virus.
+If the cat does recover, and this is rare, diagnosis can be made by measuring antibodies to the virus.

-There is a small chance that the infection can be passed from cat to humans, and precautions must be taken when handling any animal suspected of carrying the disease.
+There is a small chance that the infection can be passed from cat to humans, take care when handling an animal suspected of carrying the disease.